sobjornstad/AnkiLPCG/README.md

 just double-click on lpcg.py to get started.
 No installation of LPCG itself is required, so simply put the file in a convenient place to run when desired.

+On Linux and Mac OS X, you may need to set the script as executable first.
+(You'll know this if you attempt to run it and nothing happens or a text editor opens instead.)
+You can either do this through your file browser (details depend on your computer), or universally by opening a terminal (Applications -> Utilities -> Terminal on a Mac), typing *sudo chmod 755*, then a space, then dragging and dropping the script onto the terminal window, and finally pressing Enter.

 Setting a Custom Anki Location
 ==============================